ETFdb Logo

 First, investors should gain a better understanding of what beta is and how it affects equities and ETFs.

 Beta is a statistical metric often used in investment analysis.
 It analyzes a stock’s sensitivity in relation to the broader market, usually measured by the S&P 500 Index.
-The most frequently used ETF that corresponds to the S&P 500 Index is the SPDR S&P 500 ETF (SPY A).
+The most frequently used ETF that corresponds to the S&P 500 Index is the SPDR S&P 500 ETF (SPY A-).

 Beta measures how much a stock is expected to move on a daily basis, up or down, in relation to how the S&P 500 Index moves.
 Basically, it’s a measure of market or systematic risk of a security.
 For example, a stock with a beta of 1.0 moves in line with the overall market, so that a 1% rise or fall in the S&P would be matched by a 1% rise or fall in that stock’s price.

 The lower the beta value, the less sensitive the underlying instrument is in comparison to the market.
 There are many securities with beta values of 0.50 or lower.
-For example, according to Google Finance, the SPDR Gold Trust (GLD A-) has a beta value of 0.16; that means that if the S&P 500 increases 1%, the gold ETF is expected to rise just 0.16%.
+For example, according to Google Finance, the SPDR Gold Trust (GLD B) has a beta value of 0.16; that means that if the S&P 500 increases 1%, the gold ETF is expected to rise just 0.16%.
 The ETF has a lower beta value because its fundamental drivers are different from those of equity ETFs.

 As a result, constructing a portfolio of investments that have blended or mixed beta values can be a good risk management tool.
 An investor can position himself or herself with downside protection in case the equity markets drop.
 For example, the SPDR S&P Dividend ETF (SDY A) has less market volatility than the S&P 500, with a 0.80 beta value.
 That is because SDY comprises high dividend yield stocks, which are typically less volatile as a group.